manesh13/phishing-Instagram/README.md

 This is an phishing tool template made using basic knowledge of web Development.

 ## About
-Facebook Phishing for educational Purposes ONLY.
+Instagram Phishing for educational Purposes ONLY.
 This Phising will come handy for social-engineering techniques.

 ## Undetected